 Any collision that occurs on Glastonbury’s roads is a serious matter.
 Even small vehicles weigh in excess of 2,000 pounds and can impart a massive amount of force in a crash with other vehicles.
 This could cause injuries that have a permanent effect on all parties involved, especially in accidents involving motorcycles.

 Since riders on motorcycles are in an exposed position.
 A minor collision could knock these riders off their bikes and cause them to slide along the pavement.
-More violent collisions may toss a rider into incoming traffic or even cause them to be trapped under the at-fault driver’s car.
+More violent collisions may toss a rider into oncoming traffic or even cause them to be trapped under the at-fault driver’s car.

 Common examples of physical injuries in motorcycle accident cases include: